webino/WebinoDraw/README.md

   - Write tests for DrawAjaxHtmlStrategy
   - Write doc about var fetch _first and _last magic keys
   - Write test for onVar support
+  - Write tests for spec instructionset to expand instructions

 ## Addendum